 Open-End Mutual Funds.
 Open-end mutual funds are investment companies that issue new shares continuously and redeem shares daily.
 The risks of investment of open-end mutual funds typically reflect securities in which the fund invests.
 The NAV per share of an open-end fund will fluctuate daily depending upon the performance of the securities held by the fund.
 Each open-end fund may have a different investment objective and strategy and different investment portfolio.
 Different funds may also be subject to different risks, volatility and fees and expenses.
 Although closed-end funds are generally listed and traded on an exchange, the degree of liquidity, or ability to be bought and sold, will vary significantly from one closed-end fund to another based on various factors including, but not limited to, demand in the marketplace.
-When the Fund invests in shares of an open-end fund, shareholders of the Fund 's fees and expenses, as well as their share of the Fund's fees and expenses.
+When the Fund invests in shares of an open-end fund, shareholders of the Fund bear their proportionate share of the open-end fund's fees and expenses, as well as their share of the Fund's fees and expenses.